 Sitting at the crossroads between Eastern Europe and West Asia, Georgia’s Gudauri Ski Resort in the Greater Caucasus Mountains is our wildcard pick for those seeking a new and unique skiing experience that’s friendly on the pocket (though, by all reports, prices are rising as popularity is increasing!)

-Guradi Ski Resort is just 120 km from Tbilisi International Airport (TBS) – about a 2-hour bus journey – and offers 70 km of slopes up to a height of 3,279 feet.
-There are 15 gondolas and lifts operating in peak season and slopes to suit beginners through to black runs.
+Guradi Ski Resort is just 120 km from Tbilisi International Airport (TBS)โabout a 2-hour bus journeyโand offers 70 km of slopes up to 3,279 feet.
+During peak season, 15 gondolas and lifts operate, and there are slopes to suit beginners through to black runs.

-The season in Gudauri runs from mid-December through to April, though you’d want to time it for January through mid-March for the best chance of fresh powder.
+The season in Gudauri runs from mid-December to April, though you’d want to time it for the best chance of fresh powder for January through mid-March.
 Night skiing is also possible on Fridays and Saturdays from 20:00 – 22:00.

 10. Hafjell, Norway

-If you drive north from Oslo in Norway, along the E6 highway, one of the most kid-friendly resorts lies a comfortable 3-hour drive away.
+If you drive north from Oslo, Norway, along the E6 highway, one of the most kid-friendly resorts lies a comfortable three-hour drive away.
 Hafjell offers three locations where children can play in the snow and learn to ski.

 Hafjell is one of the best ski resorts for beginners in Europe.
-With a ski school taking kids from as young as 3 years old and a well-stocked ski rental, kids of all skill levels can learn how to ski during the winter, and as they get stronger, they can test their moves on increasingly challenging slopes.
+With a ski school for children as young as three and a well-stocked ski rental, kids of all skill levels can learn how to ski during the winter, and as they get stronger, they can test their moves on increasingly challenging slopes.

-Various slopes proportionate to different ski levels are available at Hafjellโs Ski Park – there are 18 lifts and 33 slopes to choose from.
+Hafjell’s Ski Park offers various slopes proportionate to different ski levelsโthere are 18 lifts and 33 slopes to choose from.
 Hafjell also offers the most extensive cross-country trail in Norway.

 This Norwegian resort is active from mid-November to mid-April.